Which is the best Geyser Water Heaters in India?

 So, without wasting our time let’s have a look at the list of our best Geysers water Heaters in India:

-These are the Best Geyser Water Heaters in India (January 2020):
+Summary list of Best Geyser Water Heaters in India (March 2020):

 - AO Smith HSE-SDS-25: 25 Litre, Storage, 5 Star, 2000 Watts, Under Rs 10000